flowershow/flowershow-app/docs/page-comments.md

 2. Toggle comments on
 3. Enter your Repository ID and Category ID

-For a detailed guide on setting up comments, including examples and step-by-step instructions, check out our [[how-to-enable-page-comments|tutorial]].
+For a detailed guide including examples and step-by-step instructions, check out our [[how-to-enable-page-comments|this blog post]].